Azure/azure-sdk-for-js/sdk/digitaltwins/digitaltwins/README.md

 You can set the following environment variable to get the debug logging output when using this library.

-- Getting debug logs from the Azure Text Analytics client library

 ```bash
 export AZURE_LOG_LEVEL=verbose
 ```